deutschebank/fluxnova-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 ---

 You can delegate the bootstrapping of the process engine and process deployment to a process application class.
-The basic ProcessApplication functionality is provided by the `org.camunda.bpm.application.AbstractProcessApplication` base class.
+The basic ProcessApplication functionality is provided by the `org.finos.flowave.bpm.application.AbstractProcessApplication` base class.
 Based on this class there is a set of environment-specific sub classes that realize integration within a specific environment:

 * **ServletProcessApplication**: To be used for process applications in a Servlet container like Apache Tomcat.
 * **JakartaServletProcessApplication**: To be used for process applications in a Jakarta Servlet 5.0+ container like WildFly 27 and above.